jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/9-migrate-application-to-the-cloud/README.md

 Now that the Functions App is ready, your code can be deployed.

-1. Run the following command from the VS Code terminal to publish your Functions App:
+1. Inside the funciton folder run the following command from the terminal to publish your Functions App:

     ```sh
     func azure functionapp publish <functions_app_name>